-Scope of internal audit Overall conclusion Recommendations3 Detailed Report4 A - Have appropriate accounting records been kept properly throughout the year?4 B - Has this smaller authority met its financial regulations, payments are supported by invoices, all expenditure was approved and VAT was appropriately accounted for?5 C - Has this smaller authority assessed significant risks to achieving its objectives and reviewed the adequacy of arrangements to manage these?6 D - Has the precept or rates requirement resulted from an adequate budgetary process; progress against the budget was regularly monitored; and reserves were appropriate?
-E - Has expected income been fully received, based on correct prices, properly recorded and promptly banked; and VAT was appropriately accounted for?
-F - Are petty cash payments properly supported by receipts, all petty cash expenditure is approved and VAT appropriately accounted for?9 G - Are salaries to employees and allowances to members paid in accordance with this smaller authority's approvals, and PAYE and NI requirements properly applied?10 H - Are asset and investments registers complete and accurate and properly maintained?11 I - Are periodic and year-end bank account reconciliations properly carried out?12 J - Have accounting statements prepared during the year, prepared on the correct accounting basis (receipts and payments or income and expenditure), agreed to the cash book, supported by an adequate audit trail from underlying records and where appropriate debtors and creditors were properly recorded?
-Internal audit procedures14 Annendix A - Notes to accompany the annual internal audit report
+Scope of internal audit 2 Overall conclusion 3 Detailed Report 4 A - Have appropriate accounting records been kept properly throughout the year?
+4 B - Has this smaller authority met its financial regulations, payments are supported by invall expenditure was approved and VAT was appropriately accounted for? • C - Has this smaller authority assessed significant risks to achieving its objectives and review the adequacy of arrangements to manage these?
+D - Has the precept or rates requirement resulted from an adequate budgetary process; progress against the budget was regularly monitored; and reserves were appropriate?
+8 E - Has expected income been fully received, based on correct prices, properly recorded a promptly banked; and VAT was appropriately accounted for?
+F - Are petty cash payments properly supported by receipts, all petty cash expenditure is approved and VAT appropriately accounted for?
+10 G - Are salaries to employees and allowances to members paid in accordance with this smauthority's approvals, and PAYE and NI requirements properly applied?
+H - Are asset and investments registers complete and accurate and properly maintained?.
+12 I - Are periodic and year-end bank account reconciliations properly carried out?
+13 J - Have accounting statements prepared during the year, prepared on the correct account basis (receipts and payments or income and expenditure), agreed to the cash book, suppositions and adequate audit trail from underlying records and where appropriate debtors and orted creditors were properly recorded?
+Internal audit procedures · Appendix A - Notes to accompany the annual internal audit report тр